avast/android-butterknife-zelezny/README.md

 ## How to use

-1) Right click on usage of desired layout file (e.g. setContentView(R.layout.main)), then `Generate` and `Generate ButterKnife Injections`
+1) Right click on usage of desired layout reference (e.g. R.layout.main in your Activity or Fragment), then `Generate` and `Generate ButterKnife Injections`

  ![](img/generate.png)

-2) Pick injections you want, rename them to whatever you want.
-Also you have option to create ViewHolder for adapters.
+2) Pick injections you want, you also have an option to create ViewHolder for adapters.

  ![](img/injections.png)

-You need to include [Butterknife library](https://github.com/JakeWharton/butterknife) into your project in order to make this work.

-## Other's work

-- IDEA code generator by Anatoly Korniltsev [https://github.com/kurganec/intellij-android-codegenerator/]
+3) Click `Confirm` and enjoy injections in your code with no work!

 ## How to build the code

 - follow [Getting Started with Plugin Development](http://confluence.jetbrains.com/display/IDEADEV/Getting+Started+with+Plugin+Development)
 - make sure you have Java 6 installed if you want to publish it in the plugin repository

+## Other's work

+- IDEA code generator by Anatoly Korniltsev [https://github.com/kurganec/intellij-android-codegenerator/]

 ## Why 'Zelezny'?